What Is Dropshipping and How Does It Work in 2023

-These dropshippers do not purchase a bulk of products, and keep them in stock like traditional retailers.
-They list the merchandise of the manufacturers on their website.
+These dropshippers list the merchandise of the manufacturers on their website.

-When the customers place orders at retail price, dropshippers will purchase the identical items at the wholesale price, and forward order details to suppliers for fulfillment.
+When the customers place orders on dropshipper’s website, they will purchase the identical items at the wholesale price, and forward order details to suppliers for fulfillment.

 The suppliers are now in charge of packaging and shipping products to the customers under the business name of dropshippers.